Consumer, Enterprise & Healthcare 2013-2018

 The Smart Glasses IFxl 2013-2018

-The IFxl (Interactive Forecast Excel) comprises 25 tables and more than ‘2,000’ data points, including additional forecast sets, and providing readers with a consummate understanding of the current and potential market for smart glasses.
-These additional forecasts, include adoption levels and device pricing, along with smart wearable devices in use within consumer, enterprise and healthcare sectors.
+Customers can also purchase an IFxl (Interactive Forecast Excel), comprising 25 tables and more than ‘2,000’ data points, including additional forecast sets, and providing readers with a consummate understanding of the current and potential market for smart glasses.
+These additional forecasts include adoption levels and device pricing along with smart wearable devices in use within consumer, enterprise and healthcare sectors.
 Country level forecasts are provided for Canada, China, Germany, Japan, South Korea, UK and US.